Tirador (velodrome): First years

-Its inauguration was a national event and very soon Tirador became the reference track in Spain: The Spanish National of Track Cycling Sprint Championships was held there in 1904, evidence that had ceased to be disputed in 1897 for lack of an adequate track.
-At the same time it propitiated the birth of the Spanish National of Track Cycling Motor-Paced Championships in 1908, until then non-existent, since it was the most suitable track for the long-distance race dispute.
-Despite this, the cycling fans in Mallorca were going through a period of crisis and the amateur only responded to the big events, so during the rest of the year in the precinct was practiced all kinds of sports, especially the football.
+Its inauguration was a national event, and very soon, Tirador became the reference track in Spain: The Spanish National Track Cycling Sprint Championship was held there in 1904, a tournament that had ceased to be disputed in 1897 because of the lack of an adequate track.
+At the same time, it propitiated the birth of the Spanish National Track Cycling Motor-Paced Championships in 1908, until then non-existent, since it was the most suitable track for the long-distance race dispute.
+Despite this, the cycling fans in Mallorca were going through a period of crisis and the amateur only responded to the big events, so during the rest of the year in the precinct was practiced all kinds of sports, especially football.